Non-Spatial Geodataprocessing#

 Delete field#

 It is also possible to delete fields from the attribute table.
 A commonly used practice is to remove all unused or unnecessary fields from a layer before starting to work on it.
-This makes the dataset much more organized.
+This makes the dataset much more organised.

 Example: Delete all unused/unnecessary fields from a vector layer